ReviewMyContract.aiReview My Contract

 "Final and binding" are the most important words in an arbitration clause.
 They determine whether the arbitrator's decision is a suggestion or a verdict you must live with regardless of error.

 What "Binding" Means.
 A binding arbitration award is a final adjudication of the dispute.
 Once the arbitrator issues the award, the matter is closed — permanently and comprehensively.
-Either party can go to any court and have the award entered as a formal court judgment, making it fully enforceable through wage garnishment, bank levies, and property liens.
+Either party can go to any court and have the award entered as a formal court judgment under 9 U.S.C. § 9, making it fully enforceable through wage garnishment, bank levies, and property liens.
 The losing party cannot relitigate the merits of the claim in any subsequent proceeding.

-The Narrow Grounds for Vacatur Under the FAA.
-The Federal Arbitration Act (9 U.S.C. § 10) allows a court to vacate — throw out — an arbitration award only in four narrow circumstances: (1) the award was procured by corruption, fraud, or undue means; (2) there was evident partiality or corruption in the arbitrators; (3) the arbitrators were guilty of misconduct in refusing to postpone the hearing for sufficient cause, refusing to hear pertinent evidence, or other misbehavior that prejudiced a party's rights; or (4) the arbitrators exceeded their powers or imperfectly executed them in a way that prevented a final award from being made.
+The Narrow Grounds for Vacatur Under 9 U.S.C. § 10.
+The Federal Arbitration Act allows a court to vacate — throw out — an arbitration award only in four narrow circumstances: (1) the award was procured by corruption, fraud, or undue means; (2) there was evident partiality or corruption in the arbitrators; (3) the arbitrators were guilty of misconduct in refusing to postpone the hearing for sufficient cause, refusing to hear pertinent evidence, or other misbehavior that prejudiced a party's rights; or (4) the arbitrators exceeded their powers or imperfectly executed them in a way that prevented a final award from being made.
 Notably absent from this list: legal error.
 An arbitrator who applies the wrong legal standard, misinterprets the contract, or reaches a factually unsupported conclusion has almost no chance of being reversed.
-Courts have confirmed arbitration awards that contained obvious errors of law because the FAA simply does not provide a ground for vacatur based on legal mistake.

 The "Manifest Disregard of Law" Doctrine.
 Some federal circuits recognize an additional non-statutory ground for vacatur: "manifest disregard of law," meaning the arbitrator knew the governing legal principle and explicitly refused to apply it.
-The Supreme Court has cast doubt on whether this doctrine survives Hall Street Associates v.
-Mattel (2008), which held that the FAA's four statutory grounds are the exclusive basis for vacatur.
-As of 2026, the circuit courts are split on whether manifest disregard remains viable, making it an unreliable protection.
+Hall Street cast doubt on whether this doctrine survives, and as of 2026, the circuit courts are split.
+The Second and Ninth Circuits still nominally recognize manifest disregard; the Fifth and Eleventh have largely abandoned it.
+This inconsistency makes manifest disregard an unreliable protection.

 Non-Binding Arbitration.
 A non-binding arbitration produces an advisory award — the arbitrator renders a decision, but neither party is required to accept it.
 Non-binding arbitration is used as a settlement tool: both parties receive a neutral assessment of the merits, which often facilitates negotiated resolution.
 If the parties do not settle after a non-binding award, either party may proceed to court (or binding arbitration) to litigate the dispute from scratch.
 Non-binding arbitration is rare in commercial contracts — it appears most frequently in pre-litigation dispute resolution clauses as a mandatory step before binding arbitration or court.